ibm-cloud-docs/logs-router/settings.md

 :   Specifies whether nor not a private endpoint can be used.
 If `true` only a private endpoint can be used.

-## Updating settings using the API
+## Updating the account settings using the API
 {: #settings-update-api}
 {: api}